Migrating to Recharge via the Shopify Checkout Integration

 Once you are live on Recharge, you can export your customer and subscription data from your old platform.
 By exporting this data after you have gone live on Recharge, you can be confident that all existing data will be included in the migration.

-Once you have your exports, you will need to utilize our Migration Template to alter your data into a Recharge digestible format.
-This template outlines the file structure that is compatible with our Bulk Actions tool that allows you to load your existing data into Recharge.
+Once you have your exports, you will utilize the Migration Template to alter your data into a Recharge digestible format.
+This template outlines the file structure that is compatible with our Bulk Actions tool used to load your existing data into Recharge.
+Please also ensure that you are on a supported Payment Processor.

 Step 3 - Data validation and migration import

-After compiling your customer and payment data, use our Bulk Actions tool to validate and import your data.
-When using this tool, the validation phase will help you identify any potential errors or warnings with your data (see Fixing migration errors for additional assistance).
+After compiling your customer and payment data, you can use our Migrations Bulk Actions tool to validate and import your data.
+When using this tool, the validation phase helps you identify any potential errors or warnings with your data (see Fixing migration errors for additional assistance).
 Once your file is fully validated, process the file into Recharge.

 Review the Post-migration checklist to ensure all data has been migrated as you intended once you’ve finished migrating your customer data.
 The checklist walks you through verifying your data inside the Recharge platform to ensure nothing was imported incorrectly.